-- DO NOT dry clothes, newspapers or other materials in the oven, or use newspaper or paper bags for cooking. - 4.
+- 2. DO NOT store flammable materials next to, on top of, or in the oven. - 3.
+DO NOT dry clothes, newspapers or other materials in the oven, or use newspaper or paper bags for cooking. - 4.
 DO NOT hit or strike Control Panel.
-Damage to controls may occur. - 5.
-DO NOT use recycled paper products unless the paper product is labeled as safe for microwave oven use.
+Damage to controls may occur. - DO NOT use recycled paper products unless the paper product is labeled as safe for microwave oven use.
 Recycled paper products may contain impurities, which may cause sparking.